nekromoff/fb-import/README.md

 # fb-import

-old Facebook opengraph import script to periodically download posts from set of pages
+Facebook opengraph import script to periodically download posts from set of pages for data analysis